reflectoring/reflectoring.github.io/_posts/2020-04-01-database-migration-spring-boot-liquibase.md

             tableName: user_details
 ```

-In the above changeSet, we used the changeType <b>createTable</b>, which abstracts the creation of a table.
+We used the changeType createTable, which abstracts the creation of a table.
 Liquibase will convert the above changeSet to the appropriate SQL based on the database that our application uses.

-The `preCondition` checks that `user_details` table does not exist before executing this change.
-If the table already exists, Liquibase marks the changeSet as having run successfully.
+The `preCondition` checks that the `user_details` table does not exist before executing this change.
+If the table already exists, Liquibase marks the changeSet as having run successfully without actually having run.

 Now, when we run the Spring Boot application, Liquibase executes the changeSet which creates the `user_details` table with `user_pkey` as the primary key.

 ### Using Changelog Parameters

-Changelog parameters come in very handy when we want to abstract differences between environments while creating changelogs.
+Changelog parameters come in very handy when we want to replace placeholders with different values for different environments.
 We can set these parameters using the application property `spring.liquibase.parameters`, which takes a map of key/value pairs:

 ```yaml
 spring: